khulnasoft/khulnasoft/doc/admin/observability/troubleshooting.md

 If this is the case, this could indicate high gitserver load.
 To confirm, take the following steps:

 1. [Open Grafana](metrics.md#grafana).
-1. **If using Sourcegraph 3.14**: Simply check if either of these alerts are firing:
+1. **If using Khulnasoft 3.14**: Simply check if either of these alerts are firing:
     - `gitserver: 50+ concurrent command executions (abnormally high load)`
     - `gitserver: echo command execution duration exceeding 1s`
-1. **If using an older version of Sourcegraph:**
+1. **If using an older version of Khulnasoft:**
-    - Go to the Sourcegraph Internal > Gitserver rev2 dashboard.
+    - Go to the Khulnasoft Internal > Gitserver rev2 dashboard.
     - Examine the "Echo Duration Seconds" dashboard (tracks the `src_gitserver_echo_duration_seconds` metric) and "Commands running concurrently" dashboard (tracks the `src_gitserver_exec_running` metric).
 If either of these is high (> 1s echo duration or 100s simultaneous execs), then this indicates gitserver is under heavy load and likely the bottleneck.
 1. Confirm your gitserver is not under-provisioned, by e.g. comparing its allocated resources with what the [resource estimator](../deploy/resource_estimator.md) shows.

-Solution: set `USE_ENHANCED_LANGUAGE_DETECTION=false` in the Sourcegraph runtime environment.
+Solution: set `USE_ENHANCED_LANGUAGE_DETECTION=false` in the Khulnasoft runtime environment.

 #### Scenario: no cloning, syncing, updating or deleting is happening

-Observed state: Sourcegraph instance does not react to any updates to code hosts and no cloning is happening.
+Observed state: Khulnasoft instance does not react to any updates to code hosts and no cloning is happening.
 The cause of this state could be repo-updater queries that are too large for the limits of the running Postgres DB.
 One symptom is seeing a line like the one below in the repo-updater logs: